Registration for Summer 2025 courses will open on the first Monday of February.

 Olsen, James |

-N/A | Summer College Online | Click to read more about PHIL-2213-130 |
+N/A | Summer College 3 | Click to read more about PHIL-2213-130 |

 This course will treat climate change as an ethical issue.
 Topics covered may include: the moral relationship between humans and non-human nature, obligations to humans that exist now and those that will likely exist in the future, cost benefit analyses, and different types of responsibility.
 Specific topics and readings will vary by semester and instructor.
 Consult the relevant semester’s syllabus for more information.
-This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |
+This course meets entirely online in an asynchronous format with no live meeting sessions during the 8-Week Cross Session, June 2 - July 23, 2025. |

 |||||

-PHYS-1001-20 | Basic Physics |
+PHYS-1001-10 | Basic Physics |

 Cothran, Christopher |

-PM | Summer College 2 | Click to read more about PHYS-1001-20 |
+PM | Summer College 1 | Click to read more about PHYS-1001-10 |

 In this 3-credit, algebra based course, we will study the basic principles used to describe and explain physical phenomena.
 We will cover topics in Classical Physics, which include Mechanics, Waves, Sound, Heat, Electricity, Magnetism, Light Waves, basic ideas in Quantum Physics, and time permitting, a brief introduction to Special Theory of Relativity.
 This course is appropriate for nonscience majors and for those who desire a more conceptual and less mathematical introduction to physics before taking a two semester physics course required for science majors, and for those interested in gaining insight into the physical laws that governs observed phenomena.
 We will emphasize the conceptual understanding of the laws of nature and their applications in explaining and predicting the way matter and energy interact. |